a measurement of the number of people per given unit of land

-Visual representations of the age and sex composition of a population whereby the percentage of each age group is represented by a horizontal bar the length of which represents its relationship to the total population.
-The males in each age group are represented to the left of the center line of each horizontal bar.
-The females in each age group are represented to the right of the center line.
+Visual representations of age and sex composition of a population whereby the percentage of each age group (generally five year increments) is represented by a horizontal bar the length of which represents its relationship to the total population.
+The males in each age group are represented on the left of the center of the line of each horizontal bar; the females in each group are represented to the right of the center line.

 a figure that describes the number of babies that die within the first year of their lives in a given population